 Maximum horizontal distance and FPV: Drones flights are always to be carried out in direct line of sight, it means that the copter shall not be more than 500 meters away from the pilot.
 During FPV flights, a second person must monitor the drone with the eye and be in direct contact with the pilot.

 Other safe distances: A distance of 150 meters must be maintained to buildings.
-To persons who are not involved in the flight maneuver must be kept at a distance of 50 meters.
+To persons who are not involved in the flight, maneuver must be kept at a distance of 50 meters.

 Flight approval: For flights in national parks, you need permission from the administration.
 The use of drones in no-fly zones must be approved by the Spanish Ministry of Defense (processing time approximately one week).

-Specific regulations: Regional authorities can issue their own regulations for the operation of drones.
+Specific regulations: Regional authorities can issue their regulations for the operation of drones.
 Therefore, it is always useful to ask around for the rules on the spot.

 Good to know: You can contact a partner from AESA at [email protected].